Mookie Betts Preview, Player Props: Dodgers vs. Diamondbacks

 Mookie Betts At The Plate

-- He ranks sixth in batting average, fourth in on base percentage, and second in slugging among qualifying batters in MLB play.
+- Among the qualifying hitters in MLB play, he ranks sixth in batting average, fourth in on-base percentage, and second in slugging.

-- In 24.2% of his games this season, he has gone deep, and 6.1% of his trips to the plate.
+- He has hit a home run in 24.8% of his games this season, and 6.3% of his trips to the dish.

-- In 55 games this year (44.4%), Betts has picked up an RBI, and in 24 of those games (19.4%) he had more than one.
-He has also driven in three or more of his team's runs in 10 contests.

-- He has scored in 76 of 124 games this season, and more than once 28 times.
+- He has scored in 77 of 125 games this year, and more than once 29 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.